komodorio/docs/docs/Integrations/LaunchDarkly.md

 For example:
 - Feature flag was turned on
-- Feature flag invariation changed
+- Feature flag in variation changed
 - Feature flag targeting was changed

 ## Installation